 When working with subject specific digital methods, you might run into issues concerning sensitive data or copyright, and we highly recommend that you contact technical support for assistance.
 Do this as early as possible, so that you can plan your project, and make sure that your data will be handled correctly.
 The technical support can also help you with issues such as understanding terms of service and checking if data from specific webpages are okay to use.
-If you are ever in doubt about any of this, please always ask the technical support staff.
+If you are ever in doubt about any of this, please ask the technical support staff at your institution.

 Below, you will find a number of resources introducing key course topics that you may need in order to develop and implement digital elements into your teaching.
 Ranging from an understanding of how to work with data, skills within statistics and text analysis, to introductions of agent-based modelling and machine learning, the resources below are meant for inspiration and further exploration.
 These are just some of the methods and topics that are supported within the project and is meant for a starting point for further dialogue about the possibilities within specific subjects and fields.